International-Data-Spaces-Association/IDSA-Rulebook/documentation/2_Guiding_Principles.md

 A clear differentiation must be made between **data spaces** and **trusted data transactions (TDTs)**:

 - **Data spaces** are decentralized infrastructures that enable sovereign data exchange based on open standards.
 They preserve participant autonomy and operate without mandatory intermediaries.
-- **Trusted data transactions**, often associated with the *Data Governance Act* and specifications from initiatives such as *Gaia-X*, emphasize **data intermediaries** and **service orchestration**.
-These models prioritize regulatory alignment and controlled environments.
+- **Trusted data transactions**, as under current standardization in the European Commission's Standardization Request on a Trusted Data Framework in CEN/CENELEC JTC 25, can also be  associated with the EU *Data Governance Act*.
+They can also be related to **data intermediaries** and **service orchestration**.
+Such models prioritize regulatory alignment and controlled environments.

 While trusted data transactions may operate within data spaces, they are conceptually distinct.
 Equating them risks narrowing the scope of data space implementations and excluding more decentralized or peer-to-peer configurations.